nshimaza/thread-supervisor/README.md

 their return values.
 Or, even you aren't care of return values, you only need to take several finite number of actions concurrently.

-Bellow explains why `withAsync` is not good for managing large number of threads.
+Below is explanation why `withAsync` is not good for managing large number of threads.

 `withAsync` is essentially a sugar over bracket pattern like this.